retirement savings | november 26, 2024

 4. “What if my consolidation destination account gets hacked?”

-The unfortunate reality is that the greater the number of accounts you have (with separate logins, account statements, and security protocols), the greater the chance you could be hacked and, worse, potentially unnoticed.
+The unfortunate reality is that the greater the number of accounts you have (with separate logins, account statements, and security protocols), the greater the chance you could be hacked and, worse, potentially not notice.

 Under all circumstances, you’ll want to carefully assess your goals and make sure that your accounts are positioned to support them.
 Of course, consolidation must make sense for your needs and situation and should only be undertaken after thorough consideration of the advantages and potential disadvantages.
 That said, in most cases, the money you’ve saved is yours and you’re free to move it wherever and whenever you choose.
 Therefore, even after consolidating, you will always maintain the right to move your hard‑earned savings elsewhere, especially if your expectations are not being met.